OPEN PERMANENT POSITIONS

 The applicants we seek to recruit should have the ability to perform strenuous physical labor, maintain equipment, and operate 4x4 vehicles with automatic or manual transmissions.
 All employees must be physically able to lift 75 pounds and able to pass the current arduous physical fitness standard (pack test) for wildland firefighters.
 Seasonal firefighters also use chainsaws to clear brush and fell trees on fuels mitigation work.

-The duties of dispatch positions will be working under the supervision of a dispatch supervisor on the initial attack floor at the Great Plains Dispatch Center in Rapid City.
+The duties of dispatch positions (Wildland fire logistics coordinator) will be working under the supervision of the Center Manager (USFS employee) on the initial attack floor at the Great Plains Dispatch Center (Interagency) in Rapid City.

 Applicants must have the ability to communicate clearly and effectively over the phone and on a two-way radio console.
 Employees will be required to answer phones, take messages, pass on messages, and follow instructions and protocol as required by the supervisory dispatcher.
 Applicants need to possess a working knowledge of computer software such as the MS Windows operating system and MS Office Suite including Word, Excel, and Outlook.

-The duties of this position will be assisting the aviation operations officer and Single Engine Air Tanker (SEAT) base managers in maintaining SEAT bases in Pierre, Lemmon, Buffalo, and Hot Springs during fire season.
+The duties of this position will be assisting the aviation operations officer and Single Engine Air Tanker (SEAT) base managers in maintaining SEAT bases in Pierre, Spearfish, and Hot Springs during fire season.

 The applicants should have the ability to perform strenuous physical labor, maintain equipment, operate 4x4 vehicles with automatic or manual transmissions.
 All employees must be physically able to lift 50 pounds and must have the ability to be able to communicate clearly and effectively over the phone and on a two-way radio console.
 Employees will be required to answer phones, take messages, pass on messages, and follow instructions and protocol as required by the SEAT manager.
 Applicants need to possess a working knowledge of computer software such as the MS Windows operating system and MS Office Suite including Word, Excel, and Outlook.
 Any experience in the general aviation field is preferred for these positions.